PrefectHQ/prefect/docs/tutorials/local-debugging.md

 state = flow.run(executor=LocalExecutor()) # <-- the executor needs to be initialized
 ```
 and you're set!

 #### `SynchronousExecutor`
 If you want to upgrade to a more powerful executor but still maintain an easily debuggable environment, we recommend the `SynchronousExecutor`.
 This executor _does_ defer computation using `dask`, but avoids any parallelism, making for an execution pipeline which is easier to reason about.

-::: tip Synchronous is the local default
+::: tip Prefect defaults
 The `SynchronousExecutor` is the default executor on your local machine; in production, the `DaskExecutor` will be the default.
+To change your Prefect settings (including the default executor), you can either:
+- modify your `~/.prefect/config.toml` file
+- update your OS environment variables; every value in the config file can be overriden by setting `PREFECT__SECTION__SUBSECTION__KEY`.
+For example, to change the default executor, you can set `PREFECT__ENGINE__EXECUTOR="prefect.engine.executors.LocalExecutor"`
 :::
 #### `DaskExecutor`